 How Efficient Is the Trane S9V2 Furnace?

-The Trane S9V2 furnace is 97% efficient.
-But what does it mean for a furnace to be 97% efficient?
+The Trane S9V2 furnace can be up to 96% efficient.
+But what does it mean for a furnace to be 96% efficient?

 Manufacturers score a furnace’s efficiency with an Annual Fuel Utilization Efficiency (AFUE) rating.